Disclosure 'failings' in new rape case

 It is the role of the police and prosecution to ensure defence teams have all the evidence that may undermine the case.

-But both the men's barristers say they were not aware of the woman's statement until the start of his trial in January, although the Crown Prosecution Service says it was sent to the solicitors months earlier.
+The allegations involved two men who went home with a young woman after meeting her and a friend on a night out.

-The judge at Snaresbrook Crown Court then asked the Crown Prosecution Service to review its decision and it dropped the case.
+But both the men's barristers say they were not aware of the woman's statement until the start of the trial in January, although the Crown Prosecution Service says it was sent to the solicitors months earlier.

-The case involved two men who went home with a young woman after meeting her and a friend on a night out.
+The judge at Snaresbrook Crown Court then asked the Crown Prosecution Service to review its decision and it dropped the case against the man she did not feel should be on trial.

-Back at her flat, the woman "Jane" says that the two men started trying to have sex with her.
+The woman "Jane" says that the two men started trying to have sex with her back at her flat.

 Jane, not her real name, told Panorama one of the men involved, Male Two, stopped as soon as she asked him to.
 The other man, Male One, continued having sex despite her protests.